codeandsuch/codeandsuch.github.io/src/pages/2019-08-14-webpack-aliases-typescript/index.md

 ## With Jest

-Using aliases for commonly accessed paths creates a good workflow to build you app with, and you probably want to keep using these aliases when writing tests.
+Using aliases for commonly accessed paths creates a good workflow to build your app with, and you probably want to keep using these aliases when writing tests.
 So far, we've added the `components` alias to `webpack.config.js` and `tsconfig.json`, but since the Typescript inside our Jest tests isn't part of the same transpilation step as the rest of our codebase, the alias also needs to be added to our Jest configuration.

-Unless configured otherwise, Jest is configured inside `package.json`.
+Unless specified otherwise, Jest is configured inside `package.json`.
 To make Jest aware of our `components` alias, add it to `moduleNameMapper`.

 #### 📄 package.json
 ```json